The following is a guest post from Jacob with My Personal Finance Journey.

 For me, investing in individual stocks is simply too risky, and I don’t trust myself to do it.
 This is especially true when you consider that 70% or more of investing “professionals” fail to outperform the market.

-If most people that devote 10 hours a day to this game can’t do it, what makes me think that I’m special enough to magically outperform the market?
+If most people who devote 10 hours a day to this game can’t do it, what makes me think that I’m special enough to magically outperform the market?

 A question that has become a topic of heated debate (especially in the camps of the critics of Mad Money’s Jim Cramer’s stock investing advice) is whether or not stocks picked by non-humans, such as a monkey throwing darts at a board to select stocks, would actually perform better than those chosen by the “pros.”